What is Allergic Rhinitis?

-The Hay Fever season in Ireland occurs mainly in spring and summer but it can last until late autumn.
+The Hay Fever season in Ireland occurs mainly in spring and summer but it can last until autumn.
 It begins with the release of Tree Pollen in early March until May.
 This is followed by the Grass Pollen season which occurs from May until September.
 For those with the extra burden of mould spore allergy the hay fever season can drag on through the autumn months.

 Educational Impact of Hay Fever